jqnatividad/qsv/README.md

 😣: uses additional memory proportional to the cardinality of the columns in the CSV.
 🧠: expensive operations are memoized (cached) with available inter-session Redis caching for fetch commands.
 🐻‍❄️: command powered by [Pola.rs](https://pola.rs) engine.
-🤖: command uses Natural Language Processing and General AI techniques.
+🤖: command uses Natural Language Processing & General AI techniques.
-🏎️: multithreaded when an index is available.
+🏎️: multithreaded when an index (📇) is available.
 🚀: multithreaded even without an index.
 ![CKAN](docs/images/ckan.png) : has [CKAN](https://ckan.org)-aware integration options.
 🌐: has web-aware options.